2019 Artist in Residence

 In addition to any self-directed travel proposed, the Artist in Residence is expected to be accessible to community groups that may wish to invite the artist to attend a local event or to meet with stakeholders.
 Communities interested in inviting the Artist in Residence to visit their community can do so from the Artist in Residence page.

-The Artist in Residence is also a ceremonial position with the artist expected to attend and bring greetings, as appropriate, as an honoured guest and an advocate for artists and the communities in which they work at:
+The Artist in Residence is also a ceremonial position with the artist expected to attend and bring greetings, as appropriate, as an honoured guest and an advocate for artists and the communities in which they work.
+For example, the 2019 Artist in Residence was expected to attend:

 - Alberta Culture Days